KDE/digikam-doc/import_tools/google_import.rst

 **Google Photos** is a photo sharing which automatically analyzes photos, identifying various visual features and subjects.
 Users can search for anything in photos including faces and group similar ones together.

-The tool can be used to download files the remote Google server to the image collections on your computer using the Internet.
-Use the :menuselection:`Import --> Impport from Google Photo` :kbd:`Alt+Shift+P` menu entry to access to this tool, or uses the icon from **Tools** in Right sidebar.
+The tool can be used to download files from the remote Google Photo server to the image collections on your computer using the Internet.
+Use the :menuselection:`Import --> Import from Google Photo` :kbd:`Alt+Shift+P` menu entry to access to this tool, or uses the icon from **Tools** in Right Sidebar.

 Login to your Account
 ---------------------